• Skip to main content

 How to Ground a Generator

 Portable generators are convenient to use around the house and at job sites.
-However, they produce high voltage electricity and if not managed right, they can be dangerous.
+However, they produce high-voltage electricity, which can be dangerous if not managed right.

-Grounding a generator is important but many people aren’t sure how to ground a generator.
-Read on to find out about the importance of grounding a generator and how you can do it quickly and easily.
+Grounding a generator is essential, but many people aren’t sure how to ground a generator.
+Read on to learn about the importance of grounding a generator and how to do it quickly and easily.

 Table of Contents